Allowing boys to be boys at St. Andrew's College

-Boys rush from their living quarters at St. Andrew's College to class, the sounds of their shoes echoing through the hallways.
+Boys rush from their living quarters at St. Andrew's College, in Aurora, Ontario, to class, the sounds of their shoes echoing through the hallways.
 They're anxious to get to class but make time for quick stops to greet friends and catch up on the day's events.

 On the walls, posters advertise the theatrical extravaganza Focus Festival Of The Arts, a 10-year tradition that allows students to display talents some of them didn't know they possessed.
 The boys are involved behind the scenes and on stage, writing, directing and acting in the plays and contributing art to exhibits.